dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Terminologies.md

 - URI - Uniform Resource Identifier
 	- A string of characters used to identify or name a resource on the Internet.
 Common method for identifying and addressing resources, such as web pages, images, videos, and files, over different protocols like HTTP and FTP. (hostinger.com)
 - URL - Uniform Resource Locator
-	- Specifies the location of a resource on the Internet
+	- Specifies the location of a resource on the Internet (the website name down to the TLD)
 - URN - Uniform Resource Name
 	- A permanent identifier for internet resources and employs the urn scheme.
 A location-independent string of characters that identifies every resource on the Internet, regardless of its form, such as a website or email.
 - Cloud Storage Buckets